pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 You won't encounter these problems if you strictly use the below-mentioned interfaces.

-Look at this repeated task which runs three times and tries to produce a text file with some content.
+Look at this repeated task, which runs three times and tries to produce a text file with some content.

 ```python